Sheep and poultry farm

 Lambs at sale barn

 In most agricultural enterprises, profit margins are slim and profitability varies from year to year, as supply and demand vacillate and input costs rise (and rarely fall).
 Sheep production is no different than any other agricultural enterprise.
 It is not a "get rich quick" scheme.
-It requires good animal husbandry and business management skills -- along with a little bit of luck -- to be successful and generate a profit and return to land, labor, and management.
+It requires good animal husbandry and business management skills -- along with a little bit of luck -- to be successful and generate a consistent profit and return to land, labor, and management.

 A business plan is the foundation of a successful farming operation.
 It is a "road map."
 It allows you to plan your business before investing any of your own resources.
 It increases the chances for success and helps avoid costly mistakes.
 Business planning is considered essential to the success of both new and established enterprises.
 If a business isn't "profitable" on paper, it's not likely to be profitable in practice.